Shobana Jeyasingh

 Shobana Jeyasingh CBE (born 26 March 1957 in Chennai) is a British choreographer and founder of Shobana Jeyasingh Dance.

 Shobana Jeyasingh has been creating dance works for 30 years.
 Born in Chennai, India, she currently lives and works in London.
-Her acclaimed, highly individual work has been witnessed in all kinds of venues, including theatres, outdoor and indoor sites and on film.
+Her highly individual work has been witnessed in all kinds of venues, including theatres, outdoor and indoor sites and on film.
 Her work taps into both the intellectual and physical power of dance, and is rooted in her particular vision of culture and society.

 Shobana’s work is often enriched by specially commissioned music composed by an array of contemporary composers — from Michael Nyman to beat-boxer Shlomo.
 Her collaborators have included filmmakers, mathematicians, digital designers, writers, animators, as well as lighting and set designers.